 "I think that we're probably going to be able to use the harvester," said Acropolis.
 "We'll put it in a box, or on the barge, then dispose of it."

-The seaweed issue in the neighborhood – which dates back decades – hadn't reared its head for years until last summer, when it came back with a vengeance.
+The seaweed issue in the neighborhood – – hadn't reared its head for years until last summer, when it came back with a vengeance.

 "Last year was the first year in about 15 years it's been that bad," said Acropolis.
 "One neighbor said he's lived there 16 years and never saw it that bad."